 Instagram is one of the best social networks to advertise on.
 It has grown to be just as big of an advertising platform as its parent company, Facebook.
 In fact, by 2023, the site is likely to exceed one billion users, according to Statista.

 Your best bet for Instagram success is to share stunning visuals and high-quality photos.

 Add in a branded or targeted hashtag and you’ll be connecting with your ideal customers in no time.

-If you want to increase your reach even further, Instagram ads is the way to go.
+If you want to increase your reach even further, Instagram ads are the way to go.

 If you’re not quite sure how to use Instagram ads or you’re worried about how much they cost, read on to find out how you can run effective Instagram ads on any budget.

-As a matter of fact, there are more than 200 million business accounts on Twitter — and that number doesn’t seem to be decreasing any time soon.
+There are more than 200 million business accounts on Instagram, and that number doesn’t seem to be decreasing any time soon.

 Here’s why any size business should consider Instagram as a way to promote their brand, services, or products:

 - Anyone can advertise on the platform.